 Sausage – use what your family likes, any crumbled Italian sausage will work; pork, turkey, mild, sweet, or spicy.

 Potatoes – a russet potatoes holds up best in this soup recipe, although others will work too; Red or Yukon.
+If you use russet I recommend peeling the potato.
+If you use Yukon or red potatoes you can leave the skin on.

-Kale – make sure to remove the hard stem pieces from the kale, those will not soften in the soup.
+Kale – make sure to remove the hard stem pieces from the kale, those bits will not soften in the soup.
 Only use the leaf portions and chop those into bite sized pieces.
 You can also buy bags of kale that are already processed and ready to use (near the packaged salads at your grocery store).

 Copycat Zuppa Toscana is pretty easy to make, the majority of the work is slicing the potatoes and then waiting for them to boil.
 If you have a mandolin, it makes quick work of the potato prep!

-Start by crumbling and cooking the sausage in a large pot.
+- Start by crumbling and cooking the sausage in a large pot.
 Add the onions and garlic and soften for another 5 minutes.

 Drain any excess grease.

-Pro Tip: push the meat and onions to one side of the pot, tip the pot up and let the grease drain to the empty side of the pot.
+Push the meat and onions to one side of the pot, tip the pot up and let the grease drain to the empty side of the pot.
 Mop it up with paper towels being held with tongs.
 Discard the paper towels and move on to the rest of the recipe!

-Add the broth and scrape up any browned bits on the bottom of the pot.
+- Add the broth and scrape up any browned bits on the bottom of the pot.
 This is called deglazing and will add amazing flavor to your broth.

-Add the potatoes and bring to a boil and then reduce the heat to low and simmer for 30 minutes, until the potatoes are fork tender but not falling apart.
+- Add the potatoes and bring to a boil and then reduce the heat to low and simmer for 30 minutes, until the potatoes are fork tender but not falling apart.

-Add the cream and kale, simmer for another 5 minutes.
+- Add the cream and kale, simmer for another 5 minutes.

-Taste for additional seasonings – salt, red pepper flakes and pepper.
+- Taste for additional seasonings – salt, red pepper flakes and pepper.

 Thickening The Zuppa